Student learning agreement - our terms

 6.5.
 What to do if you think an invoice is wrong.
 If you think an invoice is wrong please contact us promptly to let us know and we will not charge you interest until we have resolved the issue.

 6.6.
-Our fees cover all of our course materials, the costs of your diploma and ABC certificate of achievement, and all administrative and tutorial support related to the course you have enrolled on.
-There are no hidden extras, apart from fees associated with National Council for the Training of Journalists (NCTJ) courses.
+Our fees cover all of our course materials, the costs of providing your CMP diploma, and providing and posting your ABC certificate of achievement by Royal Mail, and all administrative and tutorial support related to the course you have enrolled on.
+There are no hidden extras, apart from exam fees and other fees associated with National Council for the Training of Journalists (NCTJ) courses.

 However, we charge fees for additional service.
 See details